 It’s a book birth announcement.
 It weighs 14.7 ounces & after 2 years gestation, it is wonderful to finally hold it!
 It just arrived from the publisher and it’s beautiful.
-The book, a collobaration with Andrew Foran and Kevin Redmond, is a fun, informative guide to leading folks outside in winter.
+The book, a collaboration with Andrew Foran and Kevin Redmond, is a fun, informative guide to leading folks outside in winter.
 We’ve packed it full of fabulous information, tried and true tricks for being warm and comfy outdoors in winter, and many, many activities for folks of all ages.
 Winter can be fun!
 The book is available in print and e-book version.
-You can purchase it directly from the publisher, Human Kinetics, or from your favourite book seller.
+You can purchase it directly from the publisher, Human Kinetics, or from your favourite bookseller.
 It’s a great holiday gift 🙂

 From the Publisher:

 |A recent surge in people’s reconnecting with nature has resulted in numerous reference books for outdoor program leaders, but—until now—there has been a dearth of books aimed at wintertime pursuits.